salu133445/muspy/doc/source/index.rst

 MusPy documentation
 ===================

-MusPy is an open source Python package for machine learning on symbolic music.
+MusPy is a Python library for symbolic music generation.

 Features
 ========

-- Data I/O supports for MIDI and MusicXML
+- Data I/O supports for common symbolic music formats and interfaces to other symbolic music libraries
-- Loseless saving and loading with JSON/YAML
+- Manipulation, rendering, visualization and evaluation tools for symbolic music data
-- Symbolic music representation conversions
+- Support for common music representations
-- Data manipulation, evaluation and visualization
-- Dataset management with interface to PyTorch
+- Dataset management for common datasets and local collections, with interfaces to PyTorch and TensorFlow

 Here is the system diagram of the package.